John C. Edmunds

-John C. Edmunds is an American economist, professor, and author, currently serving as Research Director of the Institute for Latin American Business Studies at Babson College.
+John C. Edmunds (born 8 March 1947) is an American economist, professor, and author, currently serving as Research Director of the Institute for Latin American Business Studies at Babson College.
 His work and opinions on the financial expansion leading to the 2008 financial crisis are controversial.
 He has served on the faculties of Boston University, Tufts University, Hult International Business School, and Harvard University.

 Education

-Edmunds holds a D.B.A. in International Business from Harvard Business School, an M.B.A. in Finance and Quantitative Methods with honors from Boston University, an M.A. in Economics from Northeastern University, and an B.A. in Economics cum laude from Harvard College.
+Edmunds holds a D.B.A. in International Business from Harvard Business School, an M.B.A. in Finance and Quantitative Methods with honors from Boston University, an M.A. in economics from Northeastern University, and a B.A. in Economics cum laude from Harvard College.

 Career

 Edmunds has taught at overseas MBA programs, including Instituto de Empresa in Madrid, Spain, INCAE in Central America and La Universidad Católica Madre y Maestra in the Dominican Republic, and two universities in Chile.
 He has also taught at other schools in the Boston area, including Boston University, the Fletcher School of Law and Diplomacy, Harvard University, Hult International Business School, and Northeastern University.

 He has consulted with the Harvard Institute for International Development, the Rockefeller Foundation, Stanford Research Institute, and numerous private companies.